EJaona/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+RDBMS is a relational database management system

+SQL is the language use to communicate with databases (structured query language)

 1. Why do tables need a `primary key`?

+To help connect other tables, and also to help identify a row.

 1. What is the name given to a table column that references the primary key on another table.

+Foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+many foreign keys??

 ## Project Set Up